 For amended protocols, any personnel being added to the protocol must have a current certification on file.
 The principal investigator is responsible for assuring that personnel listed in the protocol have completed the CITI Training requirements.

-All researchers will be required to refresh their General Certification training every five years.
-If CITI training course was completed through another institution within the past five years, the training certification will be accepted at Notre Dame.
-In such cases, it is the responsibility of the researcher to file the certification letter from the previous institution with Notre Dame Research Compliance at Notre Dame.
+All researchers will be required to refresh their General Certification training every three years.
+If CITI training course was completed through another institution within the past three years, the training certification will be accepted at Notre Dame.
+In such cases, it is the responsibility of the researcher to file the completion certification from the previous institution with Notre Dame Research Compliance at Notre Dame.
+Please use the "Log In Through My Institution" option within CITI.